RoderickQiu/gtwd-CS205-C-CPP/README.md

         - **Extra support for AIFF file format.
 Cool!**
     - **Anything You Regard as "Bonus"**.
         - **Various playing speed!**
-            - slowing done or fasting the audio are supported!
+            - Slowing done or fasting the audio are supported!

 ### Contributions